usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 **Background on WCAG**

-Since 1994, W3C has been the principal international organization involved in developing protocols and guidelines for the web.
-28 W3C develops a variety of voluntary technical standards and guidelines, including ones relating to privacy, internationalization of technology, and—relevant here—accessibility.
-W3C’s Web Accessibility Initiative (“WAI”) has developed voluntary guidelines for web accessibility, known as WCAG, to help web developers create web content that is accessible to individuals with disabilities.
-29
+Since 1994, W3C has been the principal international organization involved in developing protocols and guidelines for the web. {% fn 28 %} W3C develops a variety of voluntary technical standards and guidelines, including ones relating to privacy, internationalization of technology, and—relevant here—accessibility.
+W3C’s Web Accessibility Initiative (“WAI”) has developed voluntary guidelines for web accessibility, known as WCAG, to help web developers create web content that is accessible to individuals with disabilities. {% fn 29 %}

 The first version of WCAG, WCAG 1.0, was published in 1999.
 WCAG 2.0 was published in December 2008, and is available at http://www.w3.org/TR/2008/REC- WCAG20-20081211/ [https://perma.cc/L2NH-VLCR].
-WCAG 2.0 was approved as an international standard by the International Organization for Standardization (“ISO”) and the International Electrotechnical Commission (“IEC”) in October 2012.
-30 WCAG 2.1 was published in June 2018, and is available at https://www.w3.org/TR/2018/REC- WCAG21-20180605/ and https://perma.cc/UB8A-GG2F.
-31 WCAG 2.1 is built on and is backwards compatible with WCAG 2.0.
-32 In fact, 38 of the 50 Level A and AA success criteria in WCAG 2.1 are also included in WCAG 2.0.
-33
+WCAG 2.0 was approved as an international standard by the International Organization for Standardization (“ISO”) and the International Electrotechnical Commission (“IEC”) in October 2012. {% fn 30 %} WCAG 2.1 was published in June 2018, and is available at https://www.w3.org/TR/2018/REC- WCAG21-20180605/ and https://perma.cc/UB8A-GG2F. {% fn 31 %} WCAG 2.1 is built on and is backwards compatible with WCAG 2.0. {% fn 32 %} In fact, 38 of the 50 Level A and AA success criteria in WCAG 2.1 are also included in WCAG 2.0. {% fn 33 %}

-WCAG 2.1 contains four principles that provide the foundation for web accessibility: the web content must be perceivable, operable, understandable, and robust.
-34 Testable success criteria (i.e., requirements for web accessibility that are measurable) are provided “to be used where requirements and conformance testing are necessary such as in design specification, purchasing, regulation and contractual agreements.”
-35 Thus, WCAG 2.1 contemplates establishing testable success criteria that could be used in regulatory efforts such as this one.
+WCAG 2.1 contains four principles that provide the foundation for web accessibility: the web content must be perceivable, operable, understandable, and robust. {% fn 34 %} Testable success criteria (i.e., requirements for web accessibility that are measurable) are provided “to be used where requirements and conformance testing are necessary such as in design specification, purchasing, regulation and contractual agreements.” {% fn 35 %} Thus, WCAG 2.1 contemplates establishing testable success criteria that could be used in regulatory efforts such as this one.